VIDILabs/Streaming-ROSS-Project/README.md

-# A Visual Analytics Framework for Reviewing Streaming Performance Data. - Web interface
+# Web interface for "A Visual Analytics Framework for Reviewing Streaming Performance Data".

 Visual analytics framework for exploring and analyzing performance data from the ROSS PDES engine.

+See interface [demo](demo.mp4) for understanding how to use and interactions.

 # Requirements
 Server backend requires Python version >= 3.6.